cyber1496/GAS/README.md

+[ENG]
 # Unity project that receives spreadsheet information from Google API on Json

+# Part of this program needs to be downloaded from AssetStore as Asset.
+Check the following files.
+	 - "Assets/WanzyeeStudio/README.md"

 ## How to prepare and execute the sample.
 	- 1. Upload "Assets/Cyber/GAS/Examples/SheetToJsonTest.xlsx" to GoogleDrive.
 	- 2. Write the URL of [1.]
 In the ID of "Resources/GAS/SettingData.asset"